Whipped Shortbread Cookies Recipe (Traditional + Vegan Recipe)

 Instead, I used my homemade amaretto cherries in my cookies and they worked really well!
 I tried using them straight out of the jar but found that they were still too moist when I put them directly onto the cookie dough and baked them as-is.
 However when I baked my next batch, I put my cherries on a little parchment paper and dried them in my oven at 200ºF (93ºC) for half an hour and then baked them on top of the cookies and they came out much better.

-Or, of course, you can just enjoy these whipped shortbread cookies in all their simple glory.
+Or, of course, you can always just enjoy them in all their simple glory.
 Because regardless what you top them with (or whether you top them at all), these are still the very best shortbread cookies I’ve ever eaten, by far.

 You Might Also Like